rudolfgrauberger/sonar-cxx-wiki/Contribute.md

 ###Development

-First, you may want to [[Build the C++ community plugin]].
+First, you may want to [[Build the plugin]].
 Then you’ll be ready to jump in and get your hands dirty.
 * Visit the Hosting on the Forge page and hop on the [issue list](https://github.com/wenns/sonar-cxx/issues) to discuss your goal, get feedback and find contributors to help you.
 * You have encountered some issues while extending the plugin.
 Feel free to comment on the API so that it can be improved.
 To do so, just post a new issue on the [developer list](https://github.com/wenns/sonar-cxx/issues).
 * Help fellow developers by answering their questions on the [developer list](https://github.com/wenns/sonar-cxx/issues).